Here are the answers to some of the most commonly asked questions about being pregnant during the COVID-19 pandemic.

 However, with the COVID-19 pandemic in full swing around the world, this heightened excitement often gives way to anxiety and stress over the many ‘What ifs’ that could happen.

 “Being pregnant, am I at a greater risk of being infected?
 How will the virus affect my baby?
 How can I take better care of myself?”
 Dr John Yam, obstetrician and gynaecologist at Gleneagles Hospital, answers some of these commonly asked questions, from expectant parents worried about the threat COVID-19 poses.

 Can COVID-19 affect my pregnancy?
 If yes, how so?

 Pregnant patients who experience a high fever during pregnancy can have an increased risk of miscarriage.
 Scientific evidence, so far, shows a low overall risk of 2% in pregnant mothers infected with COVID-19.

 Babies of mothers with COVID-19 could also have a lower birth weight.
 There is also a higher chance of premature labour.
 However, COVID-19 has not been shown to cause foetal abnormalities.
 No deaths have been reported amongst expecting mothers who contracted COVID-19.

 Being pregnant, am I more at risk of COVID-19 and other respiratory illnesses?

+The COVID-19 pandemic presents a lot of dangers for expectant mothers.
 Pregnant women will experience changes in their immune system, making them more susceptible to viral infections, such as COVID-19 and influenza.
 Furthermore, depending on the type of virus, different complications may occur in expecting mothers.